Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 started to fade as high-school started to come to an end, and everybody was starting the next journey in their lives.
 People moved on and my circle of video game friends started to disperse.

-The uncertainty when my interests will change, and I might be left with nothing, unsettling.
-It has happened before, something I held close to me and invested so much time into, suddenly lost all meaning.
+The uncertainty when my interests will change, and I might be left with nothing, is unsettling.
+It has happened before, to something I once held close to me and invested so much time into, became a pointless activity.

 # There is Hope.